‘A Man I’ll Never Be’ – Boston

 Boston is a guilty pleasure for me.
 Their CDs look out of place in my collection, nestled between releases by 90s folkster Luka Bloom and pop producer Jon Brion.
 I like to think that their attention to detail — multilayered tracks mixed in Tom Scholz’s basement, eight years of work between albums 2 and 3 — makes them somewhat different than the other classic rock groups of their generation.

 “A Man I’ll Never Be” isn’t even one of Boston’s major hits, but it’s one of their most impressive.
 It begins with a piano and lead singer Brad Delp’s unmistakable voice.
-Brad Delp could sing a Rick Astley song and make it sound good.
+Brad Delp could have sung a Rick Astley song and made it sound good.
 It’s pretty much a solo effort until the refrain and chorus, when the drums and trademark Tom Scholz guitar brand it as a Power Ballad.
 Delp joins himself in the chorus, adding harmonies on another track, and as the voices soar into falsetto, boy and girl have bared their souls; Delp is speaking for them as they inch closer and closer.

 Enter the signature guitar solo, reaching to a high point before settling into Verse three, somewhat calmer, but here we go again, peaking to yet another climax (pun intended) for another go at the chorus until a soft, soothing piano closes it out.

 What makes the Power Ballad so successful — especially to the adolescents of the 80s — is that it was made for one purpose only: making out.
 Six minutes of making out.
 There were no political overtones, no musical influences to listen for.
 And while the Power Ballad did not peak in popularity until the mid-1980s, Boston gave it a proper debut in 1978.

 “A Man I’ll Never Be” and the rest from Boston’s first three releases have survived the monthly purging of my record collection; sadly, Survivor has not.